justme-1968/homebridge-fhem/README.md

         each list entry consists of a : separated pair of from and to values each from value can be a literal value or a homekit defined term for this characteristic or a regex of the form /regex/ each to value has to be a literal value
--commandSuffix: is appended to the set command
+-cmdSuffix: is appended to the set command

 spaces in commands have to be replaced by +